Skip to content

 Here’s what makes this so fucked up: it often feels like it works.

-Someone watches your collective reading about relationships.
+Someone watches your collective reading about a relationship ending.
 They’re going through a breakup.
 The cards you pulled seem to speak directly to their situation.
 They comment: “OMG this is so accurate!
 How did you know??”

 But what actually happened?